 As effective problem solvers and innovators

 Addressing cybersecurity is an intricate jigsaw puzzle comprising cyber strategy, data protection and privacy, application and infrastructure security, risk and compliance, identity governance, access management and more.
 If the puzzle isn’t assembled and solved in a reasonable timeframe, or if a piece turns out to be missing, its overall effectiveness and impact are highly diminished.
-This can cause an organization to suffer both financial and reputational hits.
+This can cause an organisation to suffer both financial and reputational hits.
 Today, there is a strong need for continuous innovation and an evolution in cybersecurity practices and tools to combat sophisticated cyberthreats.
-Women with exceptional problem-solving abilities, who thrive at analyzing and assembling solutions in a logical way, can put the pieces of the jigsaw puzzle together – identifying and crafting approaches to drive innovation and increase business resilience.
+Women with exceptional problem-solving abilities, who thrive at analysing and assembling solutions in a logical way, can put the pieces of the jigsaw puzzle together – identifying and crafting approaches to drive innovation and increase business resilience.

 As guardians of customer relationships

-Organizations today collect and store massive amounts of data about their customers and prospects.
+Organisations today collect and store massive amounts of data about their customers and prospects.
 Yet high-profile breaches across industries diminish customers’ confidence in the ability of companies to protect their personal information.
 At a time when demonstrating trustworthiness and building trust equity are paramount, it’s important for companies to show that they’re responsible stewards of customer data and committed to data protection.
 Women who excel at building productive relationships with internal and external stakeholders can communicate transparently with customers about cybersecurity measures to build trust and loyalty.

 As effective crisis managers during cyberattacks

-If crisis situations arise, they require a great deal of work on the ground – to resume operations, fix the root cause of the issue (and prevent it in the future), and restore trust among those affected.
-Women with strong leadership qualities, who can act quickly and with empathy, can help their companies minimize the impact of an incident on stakeholders, while quickly restoring operations, credibility and security.
+If crisis situations arise, they require a great deal of work on the ground – to resume operations, fix the root cause of the issue (and prevent it in the future) and restore trust among those affected.
+Women with strong leadership qualities, who can act quickly and with empathy, can help their companies minimise the impact of an incident on stakeholders, while quickly restoring operations, credibility and security.
 These leadership traits have also been important as companies navigate and emerge from the pandemic.

 As torchbearers of a cyber literacy mission within society